 Programs are expected to develop and implement policies and/or guidelines that support quality assurance in practicum placements.
-These must be provided to students, faculty, post-secondary program staff and placement site supervisors and mentors for review in advance of the commencement of a practicum experience.
+These must be provided to students, faculty, post-secondary program staff and placement site supervisors, mentors, and Indigenous Elders and/or Knowledge Keepers (if applicable), for review in advance of the commencement of a practicum experience.